Creating a developer account

 Before you start

-Developer accounts are used as a testing environment and are intended to be used only for this purpose.
-Once the developer account is activated the store cannot be used for live transactions.
-Recharge cannot convert a developer account to a live store.
+- Developer accounts are used as a testing environment and are intended to be used only for this purpose.

 Create a developer account on Recharge Checkout on Shopify or BigCommerce